brianglass/anastasis/files/25decMat.md

 ****

-The YpakoÃ¯.
+The Ypakoï.
 Tone 8.

 Heaven, calling the Magi by a star, brought the first fruits of the nations to you, an infant lying in a manger; sceptres and thrones did not astonish them, but utter poverty; for what is meaner than a cave, what humbler than swaddling clothes?
 In which there shone forth the wealth of your godhead.
 Lord, glory to you!

 ****

-When we say an YpakoÃ¯ we do not say a Kathisma, as we have found in some Typika.
+When we say an Ypakoï we do not say a Kathisma, as we have found in some Typika.

 Kathisma.
 Tone 8.